ukparliament/ontologies/procedure/meta/queries/instrument-types/treaties/index.md

 The following query looks for all treaties withdrawn from the House of Commons and House of Lords:

 * <a href="https://api.parliament.uk/s/e8d555ae">Withdrawn treaties</a>

+## Statement announcing treaty entered into force

+A minister can make a statement to the House(s) in the form of an oral statement or written statement to inform the House that a treaty has entered into force, following the completion of the necessary domestic procedures.

+* <a href="https://api.parliament.uk/s/18ce1f1e">Ministerial statement announcing treaty entered into force</a>